gmkumar23/jpmorgan001/README.md

   2) python super_simple_stock.py

-  3) Output will be write to result.json
+  3) Dividend, PE Ratio and Geometric Mean data will be write to result.json

   4) Volume Weighted Stock Price based on trades in past 15 minutes will display on console.